ems-api/docs/source/includes/_segments.md

   }
 }
 ```
-This endpoint retrieves all the subscribers of a list.
+This endpoint retrieves all the subscribers of a list segment.

 ### HTTP Request